Skip to content

 5. Use the drop-down menu to select your preferred interval.

-Windows 11 settings for changing feedback frequency
+windows 11 feedback frequency

 Your changes apply immediately without needing a restart.